 Remember that any data or analytics you collect will only benefit your Amazon company if you use them to edit and test your product listings to see what performs best.
 It’s not an exact science to increase traffic to your items, engage consumers, and convert a high percentage of them.

-The metrics supplied in Amazon Business Reports, on the other hand, are useful information that you can utilize to grow your business and increase sales.
+On the other hand, the metrics supplied in Amazon Business Reports are useful information that you can utilize to grow your business and increase sales.